ewernqvi/mvc_rest_demo/README.md

       ctrl = $controller('AdvertismentsCtrl', {$scope:scope});
     }));.

-    it('should create advertisment model with 3 advertisments', function($controller){
+    it('should create advertisement model with 3 advertisements', function($controller){
-      //Check that the controller has a list of three advertisments expect(scope.advertisments.length).toBe(3);
+      //Check that the controller has a list of three advertisements expect(scope.advertisments.length).toBe(3);
     })
   });